 The practice had an infection prevention and control policy and procedures to keep patients safe.
-They followed guidance in The Health Technical Memorandum 01-05: Decontamination in primary care dental practices (HTM01-05) published by the Department of Health.
+They followed guidance in The Health Technical Memorandum 01-05:

+Decontamination in primary care dental practices (HTM01-05) published by the Department of Health.
 Staff completed infection prevention and control training every year.

 The practice had suitable arrangements for transporting, cleaning, checking, sterilising and storing instruments in line with HTM01-05.
 The records showed equipment staff used for cleaning and sterilising instruments was maintained and used in line with the manufacturers' guidance.
-We were told that the decontamination room on the second floor had no hot water supply.
-A kettle was used to provide hot water for part of the instrument decontamination process; no risk assessment was written for this procedure.
-We discussed this with the practice manager who supplied a risk assessment to the inspector within 24 hrs. of the inspection, showing all staff had been made aware of the risks associated with the activity.

-The practice carried out infection prevention and control audits twice a year.
-The latest audit showed the practice was meeting the required standards.
+The practice last carried out an infection prevention and control audit in September 2014.
+These should be completed twice a year.

-The practice had procedures to reduce the possibility of Legionella or other bacteria developing in the water systems, in line with a risk assessment.
+A Legionella risk assessment had been carried out.
+They had procedures in place to reduce the possibility of Legionella or other bacteria developing in the water systems.
+We noted water temperature tests were only carried out at one of the sentinel outlets and not both as stated in the risk assessment.